-When you publish in ebook, and now paperback as well with KDP (Kindle Direct Publishing), there are no restrictions on where or how your book is made available for sale.
+When you publish with Kindle ebook, and now paperback as well with KDP (Kindle Direct Publishing), there are no restrictions on where or how your book is made available for sale.

 This is often now called open publishing.

-You have no restrictions on price other than KDP’s minimum price of $0.99, but if you want to, you can offer your ebook for free on any retailer or your own website.
+There are no restrictions on price other than KDP’s minimum price of $0.99.
+But if you want to, you can offer your ebook for free on any retailer or your own website.